Continue your journey

 During Eastertide, why not pray with this audio retreat:

 • This website offers daily prayers, as well as resources to take your prayer deeper.
 This includes Daily Offerings and Examens which you can use every day.
+We have a special page for this time of social distancing and isolation.

 • www.pathwaystogod.org/my-prayer-life/Sunday Each week we publish a sheet of reflections on the Sunday readings suitable for praying in groups or at home.